The Right CTA Goes a Long Way

 I’ve been told that’s a high rate of success, and I attribute that in part to my CTA.

 Clearly, CTAs are important, so make sure yours are personal, tailored and smart.
+For professional ghostwriting or help with your CTAs, contact Lee!

-Contact me so we can explore how a ghostwriter or editor can benefit you.
+Contact me and we can explore how a ghostwriter or editor can benefit you.